-- Check if the document is inserted correctly to the depths. - Check whether the document is 50 or less sheets.
-(CCD model) Check whether the document is 20 or less sheets.
-(CIS model) - Check if the ADF cover is closed.
+- Check if the document is inserted correctly to the depths. - Check whether the document is 50 or less sheets. - Check if the ADF cover is closed.

 Step Cause Check Result Remedy 1 Document front actuator 1 catching on some position Does the document front actuator 1 move smoothly?
 No Re-assembly the document front actuator 1.
 2 Document front sensor 1 harness connection failure Is the harness of the document front sensor 1 connected securely?
 No Reconnected the harness of the document front sensor 1.
 3 ADF motor harness connection failure Is the harness of the ADF motor connected securely?
 No Reconnected the harness of the ADF motor.
 4 Document front sensor 1 malfunction Does the document front sensor 1 move smoothly?
-(Check it following the procedure described in "Maintenance mode 32") No Replace the document front sensor 1.
+(Check it following the procedure described in "4.10 Sensor Operational Check (Function code 32)" in Chapter 6) No Replace the document front sensor 1.
 5 Feed roller holder ASSY failure Though the ADF motor rotates, does the supply roller rotate?
 Yes Replace the feed roller holder ASSY.
 6 ADF relay PCB failure Is the problem solved after replacing the ADF relay PCB?
 Yes Replace the ADF relay PCB.
 7 Driver PCB failure Is the problem solved after replacing the driver PCB?
 Yes Replace the driver PCB.
 8 ADF motor failure Is the problem solved after replacing the ADF motor?
 Yes Replace the ADF motor.
 9 Main PCB failure Is the problem solved after replacing the main PCB?
 Yes Replace the main PCB.